 The different categories of cholesterol are as followed:

-2) LDL (Low-Density Lipoprotein) – LDL is deemed as the bad guy.
-It’s the cholesterol that brings cholesterol from you liver to various cells and arteries in the body.
+LDL cholesterol is deemed as the bad guy.
+It’s the cholesterol that brings cholesterol from your liver to various cells and arteries in the body.
 You can see why people may see this as bad, but you’ll learn all about what is really going on here later.

 These tiny LDL particles are a strong risk factor for heart disease that many doctors neglect to check for (you’ll learn what you need to check for later).
 But as we talk about further down, high VLDL is not the cause – but the symptomatic warning sign.

 Not all cholesterol is created equal.

 So as you see, there are various types of cholesterol, and they all have different tasks.

 What you need to know is that your total cholesterol means almost nothing.
 And unless over 300, it is not an indicator of heart disease risk.
 At all.